You probably have this wrong

 Your afternoon productivity isn’t determined by how hard you try at your desk.
 It is determined by what you ate three hours earlier.
 The insight that nutrition drives work output seems obvious in retrospect, but most knowledge workers organize their nutrition around convenience, not around their workday.
 They skip breakfast because they’re busy.
 They eat a heavy carb-heavy lunch because it’s easy.
 They crash at 2pm and blame their job.

-The framework in this article is not complicated.
-The framework is just consistent: protein plus fat plus carbs at regular intervals, timed so your blood sugar never crashes, hydration throughout, and caffeine strategy that supports instead of masks.
+The nutrition for productivity framework in this article is not complicated.
+It is just consistent: protein plus fat plus carbs at regular intervals, timed so your blood sugar never crashes, hydration throughout, and caffeine strategy that supports instead of masks.
 Your brain is an organ that runs on fuel.
 Give it stable fuel and it will perform.
 Give it chaotic fuel and it will perform chaotically.

 Your brain doesn’t reward healthy eating.
 It rewards stable glucose.
 Give it that, and 3pm stops being something you survive and starts being something you use.